nparks-kenzan/capstan-1/pipelines/README.md

 It is recommended you start with `generic/` before moving on to more advanced, provider specific templates located in the other directories (like `gcp/`).

 Generally, you will have an SSH tunnel for connecting to Spinnaker and another terminal for using the tools instance.
-If you have performed the advanced capstan configuration you would not need the tunnel.
+If you have performed the advanced (AKA dns/tls/oauth2) capstan configuration you would not need the tunnel.
 The directions do not assume the advanced configuration.

 ### GCP

-In a new terminal connect to your `halyard-tunnel` instance:
+In a *new* terminal connect to your `halyard-tunnel` instance:

 ```bash
 $ gcloud compute --project "[PROJECT_NAME]" ssh --zone "[ZONE]" "[INSTANCE_NAME]"